|HELP CMD SHINE A LIGHT ON CORRUPTION!|

 Frederick J. Stare

 Frederick J. Stare (d.
-2002-04-04) was an industry-friendly, industry-funded Professor of nutrition and head of the Department of Nutrition at the Harvard School of Public Health, who also took money from the tobacco industry.
+2002-04-04) was an industry-friendly, industry-funded Professor of Nutrition and head of the Department of Nutrition at the Harvard School of Public Health, who also regularly took money from the tobacco industry to provide them with a scientific front and money-laundering service.
 From 1945 to 1980, Stare wrote a nationally syndicated newspaper column, "Food and Your Health."
 He also wrote many popular books on nutrition, and had a regular syndicated radio show along with an ex-student Elizabeth Whelan promoting his nutritional ideas and lambasting anyone who thought chemicals in food, or excessive sugars in the diet, could be a health problem.

 In 1950, Dr. Stare assisted in establishing the Food Protection Committee (FPC) of the National Research Council and the National Academy of Sciences with grants from the food industry and the government.
 The committee's first report assured the country that DDT and other pesticides were safe.